Last Updated on

 Being a top streamer does not mean being the best streamer.
 Far from it.
 I’ve seen several amazing streamers with nobody watching them.
 They just haven’t figured out that you need to actively advertise your stream in order for people to know about you.

 Need a break from advertising?
-Forge & Enforce connections
+Forge & Enforce connections by Networking

 Sponsors are connections to these companies.
 Talk to people, get to know them.
 Form your own community, Include your regulars in on special events & content.
+Just be aware of the rules regarding sponsorship.

 Streaming is a very powerful platform to take root in, assuming you have the tenacity to keep up with everything you do.
 It is a lot of work, to be sure.